Bob Marshall’s September 2016 BLS Analysis for Recruiters; 10/7/16

 The Conference Board Help Wanted OnLine® Data Series (HWOL) measures the number of new, first-time online jobs and jobs reposted from the previous month for over 16,000 Internet job boards, corporate boards and smaller job sites that serve niche markets and smaller geographic areas.

-In September, 2014 the regular unemployment number was 5.9%, but the broader U-6 measure was 11.8%, exactly twice as high as the regular unemployment figure.
+In September, 2016 the regular unemployment number rose to 5.0%, and the broader U-6 measure remained at 9.7%, .3% less than twice as high as the regular unemployment figure.

 September 2013 13.6%